b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 ### SIRCAR, D. ###

 * Sircar, D.C. (ed.)
 (1970).
 'The Bhakti Cult and Ancient Indian Geography'.
 Centre of Advanced Study in Ancient Indian History and Culture, University of Calcutta, Lectures and Seminars No. IV-B (Seminars).
 (NB: Papers of the 'Proceedings of the Seminar' of February, 23rd and 24th, 1968.).
-Calcutta, West, Bengal, India: University of Calcutta.
 First edition.
-University of Calcutta (Sri Sibendranath Kanjilal).
+Calcutta, West, Bengal, India: University of Calcutta (Sri Sibendranath Kanjilal).
 Source: https://archive.org/details/dli.calcutta.11084 (accessed: Friday, June 20, 2025)

+**Purport:**<br>
+This is a very important work for our purposes.
+It contains many useful papers.

+* Sircar, D.C. (auth.)
+(1971).
+'Studies in the Geography of Ancient and Medieval India'.
+Second edition: revised and enlarged.
+Varanasi, Uttar Pradesha, India: Motilal Banarsidass.
+ISBN 8120806905.

 **Purport:**<br>
 ...